Tamarind Paste Recipe

 storing tamarind paste in a dry glass jar

 Refrigerate and use within a month.
+If you want to store longer up to an year, transfer to freezer safe containers and freeze.
 Do not use plastic jars and spoons.
+Handle with dry spoons.

 Tamarind paste

-2. Do not filter the tamarind till the last bits, you end up getting dirt and stones.
+• Do not filter the tamarind till the last bits, you end up getting dirt and stones.
 Rather discard the last portion to keep the paste clean.
-You do not want to waste even little bit of the tamarind, you can extract further, by adding 1 cup of water and squeeze and then filter the thin tamarind water.
+You do not want to waste even little bit of the tamarind, you can extract further, by adding 1 cup of water.
+Squeeze and then filter the thin tamarind water.
 Refrigerate and use up with in the next 2 days for sambar or pulusu.

 Related Recipes